Lori Loughlin’s YouTuber Daughter Olivia Jade Slammed On Social Media In Wake Of College Admissions Scandal

 — The New York Times (@nytimes) March 12, 2019

-Court documents state that Lori Loughlin and Mossimo Giannulli “agreed to pay bribes totalling $500,000 in exchange for having their two daughters designated as recruits to the USC [University of Southern California] crew team”.
+Court documents state that Lori Loughlin and Mossimo Giannulli “agreed to pay bribes totalling $500,000 in exchange for having their two daughters designated as recruits to the USC [University of Southern California] crew team.”

-The couple reportedly backed up their claims of their daughters background in rowing with pictures, although their daughters high school says they were never involved with the sport.
-The sister’s high school guidance counselor expressed concerns of potentially false college applications, stating that she questioned whether “their applications may have contained misleading information”.
+The couple reportedly backed up their claims of their daughters’ background in rowing with pictures, although their daughters’ high school says they were never involved with the sport.
+The sisters’ high school guidance counselor expressed concerns of potentially false college applications, stating that she questioned whether “their applications may have contained misleading information.”

 Olivia has gone primarily quiet on social media after her last video focused on her jewelry collection received a vast number of hate comments.
 In the video, she shares her own jewelry pieces and discusses how to acquire bling while on a budget.
 While it may have been well intentioned, the video didn’t go over well given the current controversy her family is facing.